 The Covid Code allows:

-- A maximum of six people from two households can meet in public indoor spaces – this means you can meet friends from one other household in a café, restaurant, or bar.
+- A maximum of two people from two households can meet in public indoor spaces – this means you can meet friends from one other household in a café, restaurant, or bar.

 Our challenge, as a community, is to demonstrate what we can do within these parameters by working together, thinking creatively, and developing our reputation for leadership, adaptability, and resilience.
 The St Andrews student experience is our collective inheritance, and we all have a role to play in reinterpreting it for a changing world.